← Back to 史記

 11

 Humans are born quiet; it is heaven's nature.
 Being moved by things and acting is nature's expression.
 Things arrive and knowledge knows them, then likes and dislikes take form.
 The likes and dislikes without measure within, the knowledge seduced by externals, cannot return to self—the heavenly principle is extinguished.
 Indeed, the things moving people is endless, and the humans likes and dislikes are without measure; then things arrive and humans transform into things.
 Humans transforming into things is extinguishing the heavenly principle and exhausting human desires.
-Thereupon there are the hearts of perversity, deceit, and falsity; there are the matters of licentiousness, dissipation, rebellion, and disorder.
+From this arise hearts of perversity, deceit, and falsity, and matters of licentiousness, dissipation, rebellion, and disorder.
 Therefore, the strong coerce the weak; the many tyrannize the few; the knowledgeable deceive the ignorant; the brave torment the cowardly; the sick and disabled are not nurtured; the old, young, orphans, and widows do not get their proper place—this is the way of great chaos.
 Therefore, the former kings established ritual and music, humans made measures for them: mourning garments, weeping, crying—these regulate mourning rites.
 Bells, drums, shields, and axes—these harmonize peaceful joy.
 Marriage, capping, and hair-pinning—these distinguish male and female.
 Archery, neighborhood meetings, and feasts—these correct social interactions.
 Ritual regulates the people's hearts; music harmonizes the people's voices; governance implements them; punishment prevents them.
 Ritual, music, punishment, and governance reach in all four directions without contradiction, then the kingly way is complete.

 12